 In the 1950s we would visit my Grandmother who lived about 7 blocks away at the time, sometimes I would go alone with my mother or father other times we all would visit.
 It was fun because I remember my father and his 4 brothers, would always be playing a card game of pinnacle, and us kids would always be outside the house playing and coming in and out.

 And I remember my Grandmother would be making coffee and sandwiches for them.
 But I always would come in and ask my dad for 5 or 10 cents to go across the street to Jack’s candy store for a treat.
-You could get a soda, a maryjane bite, red licorice or jelly roll or pick from the bunch.
+You could get a soda, a maryjane bite, red licorice, or a jelly roll, or pick from the bunch.

-Then at times my Grandmother would say, go down and get ice cream at the diary queen two blocks away, and as we went there was the high school on the next corner where my Grandmother went as a teen! and down the next block, across from the dairy queen there was an ice cream parlor where you could get a ice cream sundae for 25 cents!
+Then at times my Grandmother would say, go down and get ice cream at the dairy queen, two blocks away, and as we went there was the high school on the next corner where my Grandmother went as a teen! and down the next block, across from the dairy queen there was an ice cream parlor, where you could get a ice cream sundae for 25 cents!

 I did visit a well-known bakery a few years ago in a town near by on a nice summer day, I picked up a few rolls, and a couple of coffee cake slices, but when I got home the roll was old and hard, and the coffee cake was small and not very tasty.

 That’s the last time I went to a bakery, I get my rolls and cake at the local grocery store these days.
 I wish could go back to those days for a visit to Grandma’s house just for a day and live it all over again, Yes Just one more Day!